chips-blockchain/bet/docs/verus_migration/ids_keys_data.md

 ```

 ### Table ID
-Address --> `<table_name>.poker.chips@` // Dealers can register upto any number of table names and all table names ends with `_t` to avoid naming conflicts, e.g `sg777_t.poker.chips@`
+ID --> `<table_name>.poker.chips10sec@` // Dealers can register upto any number of table names and all table names ends with `_t` to avoid naming conflicts, e.g `sg777_t.poker.chips@`

 The keys that updates the data to this ID are
 ```
-1. chips.vrsc::poker.game_ids --> Holds the info of the active game_id that is attached to the table, this is a 32 byte random string.
+1. chips.vrsc::poker.t_game_ids --> Holds the info of the active game_id that is attached to the table, this is a 32 byte random string.
 ```
 #### 1. chips.vrsc::poker.game_ids
 ```